About the 10 Billion Lives Tour

 The 10 Billion Lives North American Tour kicked off in Portland, Oregon in early May, 2012 and operates year-round.
 Through a tactic called "pay-per-view," activists offer people $1 each to watch our 10 Billion Lives documentary – a 4 minute glimpse into the lives and deaths of farmed animals.

-The vehicle is specially-equipped with 8 touch-screens and is able to host up to 32 simultaneous viewers.
-In its first year, the tour seeks to reach 100,000 people.
+The national tour is made possible by a vehicle specially-equipped with 8 touch-screens and is able to host up to 32 simultaneous viewers, while our SouthWest Tour utilizes two mobile kiosks capable of entering college campuses with ease.
 Our surveys indicate that for every viewer we receive, over a dozen animals are spared a life of misery and pain.

 Every viewer receives resources through FARM’s Live Vegan program; including free vegan recipes and periodic updates on the impact their choice to eat more vegan meals has made for animals and the environment.